 Ease of Care: Moderate

-Native To: Columbia, Venezuela, Guyana, Surinam, French Guiana, Peru, Brazil, and most of the Amazonian River Territory
+Native to: Columbia, Venezuela, Guyana, Surinam, French Guiana, Peru, Brazil, and most of the Amazonian River Territory

-Adult Size: Six feet but very thin
+Adult Size: Up to 6 feet but very thin

 Life Span: 20+ years

 Brood Size: Up to 12 young